MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/planning-your-apn-database-submission.md

 ---
-title: Planning your APN database submission
+title: Planning your COSA/APN database submission
-description: Planning your APN database submission
+description: Planning your COSA/APN database submission
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'
 ms.assetid: 7e974914-c3e5-409e-b0bf-28d6885585b3
 ---

-# Planning your APN database submission
+# Planning your COSA/APN database submission

 Use the sections in this topic when you are planning to submit a new APN or update an existing one.